-Discover the best things to do in Rome at Christmas time, from festive markets to Vatican experiences, epic food, cozy stays, and day trips.
+Discover the best things to do in Rome all year round, from Vatican highlights and epic food to charming stays and unforgettable day trips.

 Table of Contents

-This guide brings together the best things to do in Rome at Christmas time – from Vatican celebrations to festive markets, food, stays, and day trips – perfect for anyone ready to live their Roman Holiday fantasy.
+This guide brings together the best things to do in Rome – from Vatican visits to real Italian food, stays, and day trips – perfect for anyone ready to live their Roman Holiday fantasy.

-Celebrating Christmas at the Vatican during the Jubilee is incredibly meaningful, blending faith, history, and tradition.
-These Vatican tours help you explore that story more closely and appreciate the season with a deeper understanding.
+Experiencing the Vatican is deeply meaningful, blending faith, history, and centuries-old tradition.
+These Vatican tours allow you to explore its story more closely and gain a richer understanding of one of the world’s most significant spiritual and cultural sites.

 - Papal Audience Experience with Pope Leo XIV: Devout travelers can’t miss this unforgettable Papal Audience, where they can listen to the Pope’s words of wisdom, hymns, and prayers.